Sheree1986/Sheree-Edmund-Portfolio/S.A.S.-Travel/README.md

 <details>

-✈️ JF 1.1 Can explain all stages of the software development life cycle (what each stage contains, including the inputs and outputs)
+✈️ JF 1.1 Can explain all stages of the software development life cycle (what each stage contains, including the inputs and outputs).
+This project we completed a Fullstack Mern Application.

-✈️ JF 1.5 Can follow software designs and functional/technical specifications
+✈️ JF 1.5 Can follow software designs and functional/technical specifications.
+From the wireframe.
+To following the user stories to completing the project MVP.

-✈️ JF 2.2 Can identify relevant and up-to-date software designs and how to read and implement functional/technical specifications
+✈️ JF 2.2 Can identify relevant and up-to-date software designs and how to read and implement functional/technical specifications.
+Yes, React-Router-Dom and make sure each member team member had the right version of the dependencies.

-✈️ JF 2.3 Can develop effective user interfaces
+✈️ JF 2.3 Can develop effective user interfaces.
+Created the routes for the users to login and register.
+On the frontend Adrian completed the user interfaces.
+Along with the awesome spinning cube.

-✈️ JF 2.8 Can translate wireframes into User Interfaces
+✈️ JF 2.8 Can translate wireframes into User Interfaces.
+Yes, please see JF 2.3.

-✈️ JF 3.2 Can explain the principles and uses of relational and non-relational databases
+✈️ JF 3.2 Can explain the principles and uses of relational and non-relational databases.
+We used MongoDB Atlas to implement the database in this group project.

-✈️ JF 3.6 Can implement a RESTful API
+✈️ JF 3.6 Can implement a RESTful API.
+Sharee and I worked on the backend creating the routes, controller and models needed for the RESTful API.
+We used hashing via bcrypt in addition to .env variable.

-✈️ JF 3.7 Can implement authentication and authorization to an API
+✈️ JF 3.7 Can implement authentication and authorization to an API.
+See JF 3.6.

-✈️ JF 3.8 Can encrypt sensitive data via hashing
+✈️ JF 3.8 Can encrypt sensitive data via hashing.
+See JF 3.6.

-✈️ JF 6.3 Able to communicate software solutions and ideas to technical and non-technical stakeholders
+✈️ JF 6.3 Able to communicate software solutions and ideas to technical and non-technical stakeholders.
+This is demonstrated in the video presentation.

 ✈️ JF 6.4 Works independently and takes responsibility.
-For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges
+For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges.
+Learning curving using MongoDB Atlas for the first time.
+We overhaul Sequelize to allow for better collaboration and ability to see input and DB updates in realtime.

-✈️ JF 6.6 Shows initiative for solving problems within their own remit, being resourceful when faced with a problem to solve

 </details>